Tarun, Yoshi and friends

 Tarun’s treatment began on Christmas Day 2024.

 “We had been to the andrology department so he could give a sperm sample.
 That was a whole other thing to take on board.
-And then his treatment started.
-He was given steroids at first and then chemotherapy.
-He had a really tough time on Mercaptopurine (6MP) which was adjusted from 120mg to 60mg.
-He took three types of anti-sickness to manage it and even then we had to plan when he ate to avoid nausea.”
+And then he was first given steroids and then chemotherapy.
+He had a really tough time on Mercaptopurine (6MP) which was reduced.
+He took three types of anti-sickness and even then we had to plan when he ate to avoid nausea.”

 “He was concerned because it was already so tough and we knew transplant chemo was even tougher but at this point it felt like “what is the alternative?”.
-I still remember sitting with the consultant and she genuinely said this is your decision.
-I really felt like he was going to say no. But he took a really long hard look at me and said okay and that moment I knew he was just going to fight this for me.”
+I still remember sitting with the consultant and she said ‘this is your decision’.
+I really felt like he was going to say no. But he took a long hard look at me and said okay and that moment I knew he was just going to fight this for me.”

-On Friday 9th of May Tarun was admitted to the Royal Marsden in Sutton to begin his five-day regimen of intense chemotherapy and full body radiation ahead of the transplant.
-On 15th and 16th May 2025 he was given a transplant of stem cells from two unrelated cord blood donors via Anthony Nolan and NHS Blood and Transplant.
+On Friday 9th of May Tarun was admitted to the Royal Marsen in Sutton to begin five days of intense chemotherapy and full body radiation.
+On 15th and 16th May 2025 he was given two types of cord blood stem cells via Anthony Nolan and NHS Blood and Transplant.

 Tarun went through multiple infections and fevers which proved resistant to antibiotics.
 He also contracted norovirus.
-He was taken to intensive care at the Royal Marsen in Chelsea where he spent three months and was diagnosed with Graft versus Host Disease (GvHD).
+He was taken to intensive care in the Royal Marsen in Chelsea where he spent two months and was diagnosed with stage 4 Graft versus Host Disease (GvHD) of the skin, liver and gut.

-“We went to my sister’s wedding, even though he was in a wheelchair.
+“We went to his sister’s wedding, even though he was in a wheelchair.
 We went to the gender reveal party of the first baby in our friend circle.
 There were dinners and parties and he asked to do all these things.
+For the first time we both felt happy.

 “Then all of the sudden in October he was back in hospital with gall stones, an infected gall bladder, klebsiella (a dangerous gut bacteria) and pneumonia.
 They didn’t want to operate on the gall bladder because his platelets were extremely low but he was given fluid and medications.”

-After three weeks Tarun was allowed home for a fortnight but was again admitted in November.
-The gallstones were removed but he contracted covid on the ward which left him on a ventilator.
+After three weeks Tarun was allowed home for a fortnight but was again admitted in November with the same excruciating pain.
+The gallstones were removed, but he contracted covid on the ward which left him on a ventilator.
 He was taken back to the Royal Marsden in Chelsea.
-Tarun died with Yoshi by his side on 30th December 2025.
+Tarun died with Yoshi and his loved ones by his side on 30th December 2025.

 “The importance of the need for kinder treatments is so clear to me now in this journey, and also greater research into mixed phenotype acute leukemia.
 You get told about GvHD but you don’t realise it can be this severe.
 I have support and counselling, and I post online rather than keep it all to myself.
 But my heart is broken.
 He was incredibly beautiful and my perfect person.”